Working with lesbian, gay, bisexual, trans*, queer, questioning, asexual, and allied youth ages 24 & under!

 Building positive relationships is essential to all youth, but for LGBTQA youth, many times opportunities are limited.
 The Pride Center coordinates the LGBTQA Alternative Youth Prom each year, along with our community partners, and over 400 youth participate each year, along with almost 100 chaperones.
 This event, as part of Capital Pride week, gives participants a memory of a welcoming prom for years to come.
 Other social events include an annual Youth BBQ during the summer months, as well as other events throughout the year.

-Looking to start a GSA (Gay-Straight Alliance) or an LGBTQA at your school?
+Looking to start a GSA (Gay-Straight Alliance) or an LGBTQA student group at your school?
 Take a look at some of the resources below to help you get started!

 To talk with our Youth Program Coordinator, James Shultis more about this, call the office at (518) 462-6138 or email email@example.com!
 We work with students from all over the Capital Region to make schools more welcoming places to be!

-If your agency is interested in working with the Pride Center, please fill out a SPEAKER REQUEST FORM and we will contact you.
+If your agency is interested in working with the Pride Center, please contact our office at (518) 462-6138.

 Key components of the Capital Region Safe Schools Coalition include:

-- The Center Youth Action Team, a group of LGBTQ and ally youth ages 13-18 trained to advocate to create change in their schools; and
+- The Center Youth Action Team, a group of LGBTQA and ally youth ages 13-18 trained to advocate to create change in their schools; and

-- The Gay-Straight Alliance (GSA) Network, supporting the work of school-based LGBT groups.
+- The Gay-Straight Alliance (GSA) Network, supporting the work of school-based LGBTQA groups.

 We have worked with the students, teachers, or administrations of: